Steve McDonald (Coronation Street): Casting

 Gregson began his time in Coronation Street at the age of fifteen in 1989, when he and Nicholas Cochrane were selected to play the teenage twin sons of a new family in The Street.

-Whilst filming with the soap opera he filmed a guest appearance for the comedy series Red Dwarf, alongside fellow actor Craig Charles (who plays the lead character in the comedy).
-Craig Charles has played Lloyd Mullaney in Coronation Street since 2005.
+Gregson makes a cameo appearance as himself in Red Dwarf: Back to Earth, in which the main characters track down Craig Charles (who plays Dave Lister in Red Dwarf and Steve's Street Cars colleague Lloyd Mullaney in Coronation Street) on the set of the soap.

 In September 2015, it was announced that Gregson had taken an extended break from the show for "personal reasons" and that Steve would be off-screen for several months.
 He would also not appear in the upcoming live episode, but would feature in the episodes either sides of it.
-Steve departed in November 2015, but returned in April 2016.
+Steve departed in November 2015 and returned in April 2016.
+In a 2023 interview, Gregson revealed his break was due to panic attacks.

+In October 2022, Gregson broke his leg in six places while at his home.
+He said "I've broken my leg.
+I literally just went over and rolled my ankle, outside the back of the house.
+It was done in six places."
+When Gregson did return, the storyline had to be adjusted to Gregson's injury.

 Development

 Relationship with Fiona Middleton

-After Steve breaks up with Vicky Arden (Chloe Newsome), he decides to pursue Fiona Middleton (Angela Griffin).
+After Steve's marriage with Vicky Arden (Chloe Newsome) ends, he decides to pursue Fiona Middleton (Angela Griffin).
 Gregson reckoned she was a good match for his character, as he needed someone he could have a good time with and who shared his interests.
 He also wanted someone who was not looking for a serious relationship.
 Gregson described Fiona as a female version of Steve, and said "She's a real woman of the Nineties who knows what she wants.
 She's also pretty streetwise, which Steve loves."
 Steve and Fiona's relationship is strained when Fiona becomes fed up with playing hard to get, and then shows him up at a party.
 Griffin said Fiona is giving Steve "a run for his money" and that he is not sure how to react, as he has never met someone like her before.
 The actress also said that Steve treated Vicky badly, and Fiona will not put up with the same behaviour, which is why she was angry that he treated her as "an unpaid skivvy" at his party.

-When Fiona meets Steve's ex-girlfriend Vicky, she immediately sees her as a threat to her relationship.
+When Fiona meets Steve's ex-wife Vicky, she immediately sees her as a threat to her relationship.
 Steve carries on gambling and it becomes clear that Vicky still has feelings for Steve.
 Vicky discovers that Fiona and Steve's relationship has been difficult despite them deciding to move in together.
 Steve promises to stop gambling but when he learns that Vicky has inherited £240,000, he gets back with her.
 Griffin believed that Fiona was actually more annoyed at Steve for flaunting his relationship with Vicky in her presence than losing him.
 She concluded, "I reckon she's had a pretty lucky escape."